Missouri Expungement Laws: How To Remove A Criminal Conviction From Your Record In Missouri

 Missouri changed the expungement laws on January 1, 2018, when Missouri statute §610.140 became effective.
-The statute was later amended in August 2019.
+The statute has been amended since its adoption.
 This statute allowed for the expungement (removal) of a large number of offenses from the criminal record of a person (felonies, misdemeanors, and infractions) that were previously ineligible for expungement.
 However, those who are looking to have an old conviction in Missouri expunged should consult with an attorney at the earliest opportunity.
 The statute is complicated, and an evaluation process is necessary to determine whether a person is eligible.

 At the outset, it is important to determine what offense a person actually entered a plea to.
 Section §610.140(2) contains a list of the offenses that may not be expunged.
 There are also lifetime limits set in expungement situations.
 What matters is the final disposition of the charge, not the originally filed charges.
 As the statute is likely to be amended or modified on a reasonably regular basis, it is important to consult with an attorney who can examine any amendments and see how they apply to your specific situation.